SubChord/go-sse/README.md

 This repository includes a plug and play server-side imlementation and a client-side implementation.
 The server-side implementation has been battle-tested while the client-side is usable but in ongoing development.

+Code examples can be found in the `example` folder.

 # Server side SSE
 1. Create a new broker and pass `optional` headers that should be sent to the client.
 ```Go